VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 Aliases: `-p`, `--print-classpath`

-`IMPLEMENTATION specific` per Scala Runner specification
+`SHOULD have` per Scala Runner specification

 Print the resulting class path